Frederick-Zoreta/demo-repo/README.md

 Descriptions . etc , etc

 # This was part of an exercise tutorial by Gwen Faraday and FreeCodeCamp

+adding a "!"